-For additional information regarding state exams, please visit www.icts.nesinc.com/
+For additional information regarding state exams, please visit www.il.nesinc.com/

-BIL/ELL 300 Cross-Cultural Studies for (3) Teaching LEP Students
+ELL 300 (W) Cross-Cultural Studies (3) for Teaching LEP Students

 This course prepares educators to recognize and value cultural diversity in a classroom setting.
 This includes awareness of refugees and immigrants.
-Candidates will spend 15 hours in a bilingual and/or ELL classroom learning how to teach to students from diverse backgrounds as well as teaching about diversity.
+Candidates will spend 20 hours in a bilingual and/ or ELL classroom learning how to teach to students from diverse backgrounds as well as teaching about diversity.
 Prerequisite: EDU 213.

-BIL/ELL 310 Applied Linguistics for (3) Bilingual and ELL Education
+ELL 310 Applied Linguistics for (3) Bilingual and ELL Education

 This course examines the field of applied linguistics as it relates to bilingual and ELL education.
 There will be an emphasis on theory and research of applied linguistics.
-Teacher candidates will spend 15 hours in the field applying their understanding of the concepts of pragmatics, morphology, syntax, semantics, and phonology with bilingual and/or ELL students.
-Prerequisites: FDU 213 and BII /FLL 300.
+Teacher candidates will spend 20 hours in the field applying their understanding of the concepts of pragmatics, morphology, syntax, semantics, and phonology with bilingual and/or ELL students.
+Prerequisites: EDU 213 and ELL 300.

-BIL/ELL 320 Theoretical Foundations (3) of Bilingual and ELL Education
+ELL 320 Theoretical Foundations (3) of Bilingual and ELL Education

 This course provides teacher candidates with a theoretical understanding of how language is acquired and how language is learned.
 Candidates will compare theories and determine their applications in the classroom through simulations.
-Candidates will also complete 15 hours of field experience in a bilingual and/or ELL classroom with focused observations.
-Prerequisites: EDU 213 and BIL/ELL 310.
+Candidates will also complete 20 hours of field experience in a bilingual and/or ELL classroom with focused observations.
+Prerequisites: EDU 213 and ELL 310.

-BIL/ELL 330 Practicum I (3)
+ELL 330 Practicum I (3)